Marshal666/Blitzkrieg/README.md

 In 2025, the game's singleplayer source code was released under a [special license](LICENSE.md) that prohibits commercial use but is completely open for the game's community, education and research.
 Please review the terms of the [license agreement](LICENSE.md) carefully before using it.

+# Done changes
+Changes were mostly done so that the project can compile in Visual C++ 6.0 on Windows 10 Removed all post-link CMD commands from projects - they didn't work on Windows 10 Changed a few headers, predominantly SFX - "ported" to FMOD 3.75 - it seems to work

 # What is in this repository
 - `Data` - game data